hl7au/au-fhir-base/pages/_includes/ihi-status-intro.md

 **Extension: IHI Status** *[[FMM Level 3](guidance.html)]*

-This extension applies to the [Identifier datatype](http://hl7.org/fhir/datatypes.html#identifier) and is used to represent the status of the associated Individual Healthcare Identifier (IHI) and also indicates whether the status of the IHI is active or otherwise.
+This extension applies to the [Identifier datatype](http://hl7.org/fhir/datatypes.html#identifier) and is used to represent the status of the associated Individual Healthcare Identifier (IHI) and indicates whether the status of the IHI is active or otherwise.

 #### Examples